Appeal for sighting of 'car driving at speed' before Napier fatal crash

 "One police officer and a bystander were trying to break the glass to get into the car, as there were people stuck inside."

-The witness said there was a lot of yelling and tension, which appeared to be aimed at the driver of the overturned vehicle which had come to rest on its side.
+The witness said a lot of yelling and tension appeared to be aimed at the driver of the overturned vehicle, which had come to rest on its side.

 • If you have information contact police via the 105 phone service or online at police.govt.nz/use-105 using 'Update My Report', referencing file number 221030/4016.